* AwesomeMusic: Practically the entire soundtrack to each game.

 ** The Sleeping Village level.
 The first half of the stage is populated with all the townsfolk [[BrainwashedAndCrazy turned insane]] due to Zarok's black magic.
 Which includes the children.
 A chunk of Dan's time will be spent running from [[AnAxeToGrind axe-wielding]], [[CreepyChild constantly-giggling girls]].

-* ThatOneLevel: "The Ghost Ship" can seriously drive you crazy with its tricky jumps.
+** "The Ghost Ship" can seriously drive you crazy with its tricky jumps and unhelpful camera angles.